kubernetes/enhancements/keps/sig-scheduling/5075-dra-consumable-capacity/README.md

 To get started with this template:

-- [ ] **Pick a hosting SIG.**
-  Make sure that the problem space is something the SIG is interested in taking up.
-KEPs should not be checked in without a sponsoring SIG.
-- [ ] **Create an issue in kubernetes/enhancements**
-  When filing an enhancement tracking issue, please make sure to complete all fields in that template.
-One of the fields asks for a link to the KEP.
-You can leave that blank until this KEP is filed, and then go back to the enhancement and add the link.
-- [ ] **Make a copy of this template directory.**
-  Copy this template into the owning SIG's directory and name it `NNNN-short-descriptive-title`, where `NNNN` is the issue number (with no leading-zero padding) assigned to your enhancement above.
 - [ ] **Fill out as much of the kep.yaml file as you can.**
   At minimum, you should fill in the "Title", "Authors", "Owning-sig", "Status", and date-related fields.
-- [ ] **Fill out this file as best you can.**
-  At minimum, you should fill in the "Summary" and "Motivation" sections.
-  These should be easy if you've preflighted the idea of the KEP with the appropriate SIG(s).
-- [ ] **Create a PR for this KEP.**
-  Assign it to people in the SIG who are sponsoring this process.
 - [ ] **Merge early and iterate.**
   Avoid getting hung up on specific details and instead aim to get the goals of the KEP clarified and merged quickly.
 The best way to do this is to just